Eric S. Kay is an attorney at Kozyak Tropin & Throckmorton. His practice focuses on complex litigation, class actions, and appeals.

 Eric received his J.D., magna cum laude, from Georgetown University Law Center, where he was elected to the Order of the Coif.
 He graduated with a B.A. in History and Foreign Affairs from the University of Virginia.

-Eric currently serves on the Board of Directors of the Dade County Bar Association.
+Eric currently serves on the Board of Directors of the Miami-Dade County Bar Association.

 I enjoy the practice of law because it presents endless opportunities to learn, to challenge oneself, and to strive to become a better attorney.
 I approach each and every day—and each and every case—as such an opportunity.
 And I always seek to apply my ever-developing skills toward providing the best possible representation for my clients.